Quinta Brunson

 through that, I started working with a couple of different producers.

 Then I wound up working on a show with Larry Wilmore on CBS.
+Wonderful man.

 the pandemic came around.
+This is 2020.

-So three years later, after I actually had the idea, and I was on a show on HBO called Black Lady Sketch Show that had gone down.
+So three years later, after I actually had the idea, and I was on a show on HBO called Black Lady Sketch Show that was, had gone down.

-I had a project with Larry, which if it went, I would would have been in it.
+I had a project with Larry, which if it went, I would have been in it, but I still wanted Abbott to get made.

 I run into Justin and Patrick on the lot.
+This is three years later on the WB lot.

 And they're like, hey, what do you got going on?
+Like, I'm just kicking it right now.
+I have the show, Abbott.

 And they were like, oh, it wasn't called Abbott at the time.

-they have a deal at WB.
+It was called Harity Elementary.
+And they were like, well, we're, they have a deal at WB.

-I don't know where it was now.
+HBO Max or DC University.
+I don't know what it was now.

 And so we worked on it together as a cartoon.
+And then the show if Larry didn't go.

-And then the show if Larry didn't go, and we both kind of looked at each other, like me, Justin, and Pat, we all looked at each other and was like, what if we did this live action?
+And we both kind of looked at each other, like me, Justin, and Pat.
+We all looked at each other.

-The team was incredible and there was a woman there that I knew got me and her name's Erin Wernberg.
+The team was incredible, and there was a woman there that I knew got me.
+And her name's Erin Wernberg.

+She's still there.
 And I said, I want to take this to ABC.

-And they were like, like, okay, you sure we don't want to go stream.
+And they were like, okay, you sure we don't want to go stream.
+I don't want to go streaming.

 I knew it wasn't a streaming show.
+I knew

+why do you say that?
 Because I knew it was built for

 families.

 I knew it was built with two act breaks.
+I knew it was 22 minute.

+I didn't want to fight about it.
 I didn't want anyone to try to make it

+you know, beauty in that.
 I don't just look at it as a thing to sell commercials.

 I knew ABC was the home for it because

 NBC had done similar comedies and I felt that it was fresher for ABC.
+It still had the family aspect.

 ABC is not a big workplace comedy sitcom, but I knew that Abbott was also a family sitcom disguised as a workplace sitcom.